Living well with Congestive Heart Failure (CHF)

 • Echocardiogram to evaluate the heart's structure and function.

-• An electrocardiogram (ECG or EKG) to measure the heart's electrical activity.
+• An Electrocardiogram (ECG or EKG) to measure the heart's electrical activity.

 • Ejection fraction to understand the working capacity of your heart.